 No. Georgia’s workers compensation law does not require that your employer offer you a light duty job.
 They can choose to not bring you back to work.
 If your employer does not offer you a light duty job, the workers compensation insurance company should pay you temporary total disability benefits.

 Other areas of the law may require that your employer try to accommodate your work restrictions.
-One area of the law that may cover you is the Americans with Disabilities Act (ADA) If you qualify for protection under it, the American with Disabilities Act might require your employer to provide accommodations.
+One area of the law that may cover you is the Americans with Disabilities Act (ADA) If you qualify for protection under it, the American with Disabilities Act might require your employer to provide accommodations that allow you to return to work.

 What happens if my employer offers me a light duty job and I refuse to return to work?

-What should I do if I get fired because of my knee injury?
+What if I get fired because of my knee injury?